UnionOfRAD/li3_docs/README.md

 # li₃ docs

-li3_docs is a **Lithium plugin**, NOT a Lithium app.
+li3_docs is a **plugin**, NOT an app.
 Furthermore, by itself it is a VIEWER ONLY and contains no actual documentation other than its own.

 Once installed in your existing application, however, it generates documentation from your app's docblocks in real-time, which is all accessible from http://yourapp.tld/docs/.
 Not only that, but it will generate documentation for your plugins, too.
 Including itself; so it is self-replicating in a way.
 In this vein, it becomes part of a series of plugins required in order to obtain various documentation volumes of interest.